Quansight-Labs/ndindex/docs/type-confusion.md

   this:

-  - Raw types (such as `int`, `slice`, `tuple`, `array`, and so on), do not have any of the same methods as ndindex, so your code may fail
+  - Raw types (such as `int`, `slice`, `tuple`, `array`, and so on), do not have any of the same methods as ndindex, so your code may fail.

   - Some raw types, such as slices, arrays, and tuples containing slices or arrays, are not hashable, so if you try to use them as a dictionary key,